Extend-Robotics/TA-VLA/README.md

 </div>

 ## TA-VLA
-This repository provides the implementation of **TA-VLA: Elucidating the Design Space of Torque-aware Vision-Language-Action Models** on **openpi**.
+This repository provides the implementation of **TA-VLA: Elucidating the Design Space of Torque-aware Vision-Language-Action Models** on [**openpi**](https://github.com/Physical-Intelligence/openpi).
-It is branched from the original repository at commit [cd82848](https://github.com/Physical-Intelligence/openpi/commit/cd82848a997b67ed96d1200637133a89b2a22aae).
+It is branched from the original repository at commit `cd82848`.
 Please refer to the original repository for environment setup and training details.
 The following focuses only on the differences from the upstream repository.